tsloanUW/EE201-Files/README.md

 more text
 # About Me

-Hi, I am Tyler, and this is my first document for GitHub using git.
+Hi, I am Tyler, and this is my first document on GitHub using git.

 This is the **first** time I have taken a class like EE 201 where it exists only in a lab setting.
 The three hour block seems scary but overall, the class is chill.